fidwell/OpenRct2-TrafficManager/README.md

 When you click "Go", the plugin will randomize the type of vehicle, selecting from the list above and weighting based on hard-coded weights (so you will get, for example, about twice as many pickup trucks as automobile cars).
 The plugin will also randomize the colour of each vehicle.

 **Note**: If you want to manually edit the ride list and weights, it is possible to do so with version 1 by editing the .js file directly.
 Look for (for example) `['rct2.ride.4x4',10]` in the code.
 This corresponds to the monster trucks with a weight of 10.
 You can modify these values with a text editor.
+Some of the supported vehicles have their weights set to 0 because they look terrible, but if you'd like to include them anyway, editing the plugin weights will do it.

 ## Roadmap